 Arrange your images in a narrative flow, with the best of your works in the first and last images.
 Include a variety of images within your areas of specialization.

-Apply for Art Teaching Positions
+5. Apply for Art Teaching Positions

 Once your portfolio is ready, it is time to apply for those teaching positions.
 First, identify a school that offers art education and values art.
-This will create a promising working environment for your career growth.

-Next, consider the learning level of the learners you would like to teach and are qualified to teach and apply to join the field of art as a teacher.
+Lastly, consider the learning level of the learners you would like to teach and are qualified to teach and apply to join the field of art as a teacher.

 Required Skills for Art Teachers

+- Art knowledge: You need to have skills in various artistic mediums.
+Although your interest may be in a particular area, knowledge in multiple mediums will make you a more effective teacher.
 For instance, you should be able to guide students through creating 3-dimensional objects with clay, drawing, and painting.
 Exposing students to a wide range of art mediums will help them to choose a medium when it’s time to specialize correctly.

 Professional Development